Bellman filtering and smoothing for state-space models

 As the realised information is constant, it equals the (expected) marginal information.
 Taking the starting point $\bm{a}_{t|t}^{(0)}=\bm{a}_{t|t-1}$ for Newton's optimisation method, the estimate after a single Newton iteration reads

 which is exactly the Kalman filter level update written in information form.
 To see the equivalence with the covariance form of the Kalman filter, suppose that $\bm{P}_{t|t-1}:=\bm{I}_{t|t-1}^{-1}$ exists.
-Then, using the Woodbury matrix-inversion formula (see e.g.\ \citealp[eq.
-1]{henderson1981deriving}), the expression above is equivalent to
+Then, using a standard matrix-inversion formula (see e.g.\ \citealp[eqns.
+9--10]{henderson1981deriving}), the expression above is equivalent to

 which is exactly the Kalman filter updating step (see e.g.\ \citealp[p.\ 106]{harvey1990forecasting}).
 For the information matrix update we have

 If the inverses $\bm{P}_{t|t-1}:=\bm{I}_{t|t-1}^{-1}$ and $\bm{P}_{t|t}:=\bm{I}_{t|t}^{-1}$ exist, then, again using \citet[eq.
 1]{henderson1981deriving}, we find